nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

  2. [Create a new release using GitHub](https://help.github.com/articles/creating-releases/) and upload the JAR file your created.

-### Managing Dependencies
+### 4. Managing Dependencies

 A project often depends on third-party libraries.
-For example, Address Book depends on the [Jackson library](http://wiki.fasterxml.com/JacksonHome) for XML parsing.
-Managing these _dependencies_ can be automated using Gradle.
-For example, Gradle can download the dependencies automatically, which is better than these alternatives.<br>
+For example, Agendum depends on the [Jackson library](http://wiki.fasterxml.com/JacksonHome) for XML parsing.
+Managing these dependencies can be automated using Gradle.
+For example, Gradle can download the dependencies automatically, which is better than these alternatives:

-a.
-Include those libraries in the repo (this bloats the repo size)<br>
+* Include those libraries in the repo
-b.
-Require developers to download those libraries manually (this creates extra work for developers)<br>
+* Require developers to download those libraries manually

-&nbsp;

 ## Appendix A : User Stories

-Priorities: High (must have) - `* * *`, Medium (nice to have)  - `* *`,  Low (unlikely to have) - `*`
+>Priorities: High (must have) - `* * *`, Medium (nice to have)  - `* *`,  Low (unlikely to have) - `*`

 Priority | As a ... | I want to ... | So that I can...
 -------- | :-------- | :--------- | :-----------